Master of Sacred Arts: The Theology of the Body and the New Evangelization

 For the program as a whole: enroll online at Pontifex University indicating that you wish to follow this program and submit the $150 registration fee.

 For Theology of the Body Institute classes: please contact Ross Busby, Director of Programs, at ross@tobinstitute.org.
 You will pay the Theology of the Body Institute directly for these classes while indicating that you wish to receive academic credit through Pontifex University.
 When you complete the course and its requirements, the Theology of the Body Institute will notify you of your grade and submit it to Pontifex.
 A $150 per credit fee is due from you to Pontifex University at that time.
+Please note that payment for the TOBI transfer credits is non-refundable.

 For Pontifex University classes: register online at www.Pontifex.University.
 Classes are taught exclusively online and cost $300 per credit.